Daftygreg14/codebook/README.md

 # codebook
 Just a repo with coding challenges, exercises and this type of stuff.

-Lab 3 q3 & 4
-- Komunikacja bezposrednia - brak utraty infomracji z otrzymanych i przeslanych danych.
-- Komunikacj bezpisrednia, broadcast odpytuje o adresy i poznalezineiu wysyla dane - domena kolizyjna

-Lab 3 q 7
-- Warstwa fizyczna
-- W hub mamy csma/cd po drucie colision detected
-- W access point mamy csma/ca colision avoidance

-Lab 17
-ping cmp protokul
+## Languages
+Part of repo storing different exercises about languages.
+It could be books, online challenges etc.

+## Algorithms
+Languages is whatever I'd like to use, core here is materials & exercises about algorithms itself.

+## Studies
+Exercises I've done for WWSI studies.